 The profile's value comes mostly from the reviews attached to it.
 G2's review collection tools include email campaigns with gift card incentives, in-app prompts through integrations with Pendo, Delighted, Medallia, and Sendoso, AI-assisted drafting from customer call transcripts, and video reviews.

 Every review goes through human moderation before publication and captures 42 structured data points per submission.
+G2 also added Verified on LinkedIn to its review moderation (March 2026), producing 100,000+ reviews from LinkedIn-verified buyers and a 40% drop in review rejection rates.

+Reviews feed directly into G2's Grid ranking algorithm, which scores products on Satisfaction and Market Presence.
 Profile completeness and review recency influence category rankings, creating a compounding effect: more reviews improve ranking, which drives more buyer traffic, which generates more intent signals.

 On the marketing side, G2 provides embeddable widgets (Grid widgets, Star Rating widgets, Testimonials carousels), downloadable badges (SVG and PNG formats), and a Report Library for competitive comparison reports.
+The Star Rating widget can inject Product Review schema markup automatically for Google rich snippets.

 Buyer Intent Data: Identify companies actively researching your product category on G2.

+G2 Buyer Intent captures behavioral signals when software buyers research products on the G2 marketplace.
 When a visitor from an identifiable organization views a product profile, checks a pricing page, reads an alternatives page, or compares two products, G2 records that activity as a Buyer Intent signal tied to the buyer's organization.

 G2 tracks nine signal types: Profile, Pricing, Alternatives, Category, Compare, Sponsored Content, Licensed Content, Reference Page, and Competitive (activity on a competitor's pages).
+Each signal includes the specific page visited, the buyer organization's name and domain, visitor geolocation, and company firmographics.

 Two scoring dimensions help prioritize accounts.
 Buying Stage (Awareness, Consideration, or Decision) estimates where the buyer sits in their evaluation.
 Activity Level (Low, Medium, or High) measures behavioral intensity, factoring in time spent per page and total pages visited.

 The data integrates with major CRM and ABM platforms including Salesforce, HubSpot, 6sense, Demandbase, ZoomInfo, Salesloft, Outreach, Gong, LinkedIn Sales Navigator, Slack, and Snowflake.
+Vendors can filter signals by date range, target accounts, firmographics, region, signal type, and competitor products through the my.G2 dashboard.

 Market Intelligence: Monitor competitive positioning and switching trends with live data from G2's review corpus.

+The platform organizes intelligence into discrete modules: a Dashboard summary, Satisfaction benchmarking, Win/Loss switching analysis, Pricing and Contracting intelligence, Traffic Analytics, and a Category Overview with AI-generated insights.
 The Win/Loss module stands out: it shows which products customers are switching to and from, drawn from reviewer-stated behavior.
 The Pricing and Contracting module reveals competitor pricing sentiment, discount patterns, and contract structures.

 AI Custom Research: Commission custom buyer-insight studies combining AI interviews with G2's data.

-G2 AI Custom Research delivers custom qualitative research faster and cheaper than traditional methods.
-Built on G2's acquisition of unSurvey, the service uses AI voice agents to conduct adaptive interviews with respondents sourced from G2's verified buyer community.
+G2 AI Custom Research delivers custom qualitative research faster and cheaper than traditional methods, built on G2's acquisition of unSurvey.
+The service uses AI voice agents to conduct adaptive interviews with respondents sourced from G2's verified buyer community.

 The system can run 100+ daily interviews simultaneously, each capturing 20+ minutes of conversation with real-time follow-up questions.
 G2 claims 5x faster delivery than traditional research, 70% cost reduction, and 30% higher response rates.
-A rapid synthetic AI persona version of the report can be delivered within one day.
+This product is sold as a separate engagement and is most relevant to vendors needing custom messaging research, win/loss analysis, or category positioning insights.

 Where G2 Falls Short